bluesky-social/bsky-docs/blog/2024-08-12-ts-api-refactor.md

 Most of the changes introduced in this version are backward-compatible.
 However, there are a couple of breaking changes you should be aware of:

 - Customizing `fetch`: The ability to customize the `fetch: FetchHandler` property of `@atproto/xrpc`'s `Client` and `@atproto/api`'s `AtpAgent` classes has been removed.
 Previously, the `fetch` property could be set to a function that would be used as the fetch handler for that instance, and was initialized to a default fetch handler.
-That property is still accessible in a read-only fashion through the `fetchHandler` property.
-That property can only be set during the instance creation.
+That property is still accessible in a read-only fashion through the `fetchHandler` property and can only be set during the instance creation.
 Attempting to set/get the `fetch` property will now result in an error.
 - The `fetch()` method, as well as WhatWG compliant `Request` and `Headers` constructors, must be globally available in your environment.
 Use a polyfill if necessary.
 - The `AtpBaseClient` has been removed.
 The `AtpServiceClient` has been renamed `AtpBaseClient`.
 Any code using either of these classes will need to be updated.
-- Instead of *wrapping* an `XrpcClient` in its `xrpc` property, the `AtpBaseClient` (formerly `AtpServiceClient`) class, created through `lex-cli`, now *extends* the `XrpcClient` class.
+- Instead of *wrapping* an `XrpcClient` in its `xrpc` property, the `AtpBaseClient` (formerly `AtpServiceClient`) class - created through `lex-cli` - now *extends* the `XrpcClient` class.
 This means that a client instance now passes the `instanceof XrpcClient` check.
 The `xrpc` property now returns the instance itself and has been deprecated.
 - `setSessionPersistHandler` is no longer available on the `AtpAgent` or `BskyAgent` classes.
 The session handler can only be set though the `persistSession` options of the `AtpAgent` constructor.
 - The new class hierarchy is as follows:
   - `BskyAgent` extends `AtpAgent`: but add no functionality (hence its deprecation).